-Since the Manual Transmission path terminates with MT7, the system assumes that all manual transmissions with seven or more gears are mapped to the MT7 technology.
-Moreover, all dual-clutch (DCT) or auto-manual (AMT) transmissions with five or six forward gears should be mapped to the DCT6 technology, and all DCTs or AMTs with seven or more forward gears should be mapped to DCT8.
+When setting up the initial mapping of technologies, all dual-clutch (DCT), auto-manual (AMT), and manual (MT) transmissions with five or six forward gears should be mapped to the DCT6 technology, and all DCTs, AMTs, and MTs with seven or more forward gears should be mapped to DCT8.
+Additionally, all automatic transmissions with five forward gears or fewer should be assigned the AT5 technology.
 These transmission technology utilization assignments provide the recommended guidance that users should follow when setting up the initial transmission technology mappings for the input fleet.
 However, while the modeling system adheres to the aforementioned assumptions during analysis of a given technology, these requirements are not strictly enforced by the system for the input fleet.

-As with the engine pathways, all of the technologies on both transmission paths are evaluated by the model concurrently, with the most cost-effective being selected for application.
-Likewise, the former transmission technologies, if any, will be disabled on a vehicle once of the latter options are applied by the model.
-Additionally, the Manual and Automatic Transmission pathways defined within the model are mutually exclusive.
-This signifies that if a vehicle is using a transmission technology from one of the paths (e.g., AT6), the other pathway will be disabled for that transmission.
+As with the engine pathways, all of the technologies on the transmission path are evaluated by the model concurrently, with the most cost-effective being selected for application.
+Likewise, the former transmission technologies, if any, will be disabled on a vehicle once one of the latter options are applied by the model.